 The beauty of giving yourself time and space in the morning is that you become unflappable.
 It’s hard to have a bad start to your day if you don’t set any expectations.
 I do have a little checklist that I keep for my daily routine, but if I miss something then I just put a note (e.g. didn’t read today) and move on to other things, no big deal.

-To discover new ideas to incorporate into your current routine, enter your email into the box below to receive a brand new morning routine every Wednesday:
+To discover new ideas to mix into your morning routine, enter your email into the box below to receive a brand new routine every Wednesday: